TAHA202020/weather-app/README.md

 ## Overview

 This is a simple weather application built with React.js that allows users to check the current weather conditions of any location.
-It utilizes the [OpenWeatherMap API](https://openweathermap.org/api) to fetch weather data based on the user's input.
+It utilizes the [WeatherAPI](https://www.weatherapi.com/) to fetch weather data based on the user's input.

 ## Features